How to Pack the Perfect Beach Bag

 Wet clothes may not be as effective at protecting your skin against harmful sun exposure as dry clothes.
 Throwing a uni-sex shirt in your bag lets you prepare to protect everyone in your beach party while their primary cover-up is drying out in the sun, without adding a lot of extra weight or bulk to your haul.
-Having an extra cover-up also means that no one has to suffer by sitting around for long periods of time in sand-infused clothing.

-Keep in mind too that the sun is strongest in the middle of the day, which also happens to be when it's high overhead.
+Keep in mind that the sun is strongest in the middle of the day, which also happens to be when it is high overhead.
 Don't forget to include head covers such as ball caps or wide-brimmed hats.
 For women, scarves can be a great head cover choice.
 In addition to having more style flexibility, they can often be arranged to cover the neck, shoulders, and delicate chest skin area.